Queensland under-18 rugby league team: 2008

 Played as a curtain raiser to Game II of the 2008 State of Origin series.

 2009

 Played as a curtain raiser to Game II of the 2009 State of Origin series.

 2010

 Played as a curtain raiser to Game II of the 2010 State of Origin series.

 2011

 Played as a curtain raiser to Game II of the 2011 State of Origin series.

 2012

 Played as a curtain raiser to Game III of the 2012 State of Origin series.

 2013

 Played as a curtain raiser to Game II of the 2013 State of Origin series.

 2014

 Played as a curtain raiser to Game II of the 2014 State of Origin series.

 2015

 Played as a curtain raiser to Game II of the 2015 State of Origin series.

-2016

-Played as a curtain raiser to Game II of the 2016 State of Origin series.

 2017

 Played as a curtain raiser to Game II of the 2017 State of Origin series.

 2018

 Played as a curtain raiser to Game I of the 2018 State of Origin series.